christian-casecommons/aws-docs/content/index.md

 You will also need to ensure your [local machine]({{< relref "local-setup/index.md" >}}) is setup correctly.

-## Forking the Starter Repository
+## Cloning the Starter Repository

 Although each of the playbooks described in the [Introduction]({{< relref "#introduction" >}}) are already defined as existing Git repositories, it is useful to understand how to create a playbook from scratch that implements the AWS deployment framework and methodology described in this tutorial.

-A starter repository is published at https://github.com/casecommons/aws-starter.git, which you can use to fork a new repository, and follow the instructions in the [README](https://github.com/casecommons/aws-starter/README.md) to setup your playbook correctly.
+A starter repository is published at https://github.com/casecommons/aws-starter.git, which you can use to clone a new repository, and follow the instructions in the [README](https://github.com/casecommons/aws-starter/README.md) to setup your playbook correctly.

+## Demo Playbooks

+Examples of the playbooks that are created in this tutorial are located in the [playbooks](https://github.com/casecommons/aws-docs/tree/master/playbooks) folder of the repository that hosts this documentation.